zio/zio/docs/datatypes/sync/reentrantlock.md

 title: "ReentrantLock"
 ---

 A `ReentrantLock` is a lock which can be acquired multiple times by the same fiber.
 When a fiber acquires (`lock`) a reentrant lock, it will become the owner of that lock.
-Other threads cannot obtain the lock unless the lock owner releases (`unlock`) the lock.
+Other fibers cannot obtain the lock unless the lock owner releases (`unlock`) the lock.
 As the lock is reentrant, the lock owner can call the `lock` again, multiple times.

 ## Creating ReentrantLocks